elucian/bee/syntax/composite.md

 ```

 ## Binding
-A method can bound to the first parameter.
+A method can bind to the first parameter.
 The first parameter is called: "me" but this name is not restricted you can also use: "it","he", "she", depending on gender.
-Bounding methods enable object oriented design in Bee.
+Binded methods enable object oriented design in Bee.

 **Constructor**
 One special method is called constructor.
-This method has same name as the bounded type but with lowercase.
+This method has same name as the binded type but with lowercase.
 It can have other name defined by the user convention.
 Also a constructor has a result that is a reference to "me" object instance.

 **example**
 ```